 IDH delivered strong operational and financial performances in the year ended 31 December 2016, most notably against the backdrop of significant macro-economic challenges in its home market of Egypt.
 The Group's top line was driven largely by better pricing, as well as the impact of volume and foreign currency translation of results from the Group's Sudanese and Jordanian subsidiaries into Egyptian pounds.
-Bottom-line results notably reflect the impact of fees amounting to EGP 125 million associated with the Company's initial public offering on the London Stock Exchange in 2015 against nil in 2016.
+Bottom-line results notably reflect the impact of fees amounting to EGP 125 million associated with the Company's initial public offering on the London Stock Exchange in 2015 (as well other nonrecurring expenses of EGP 6.0 million) against nil in 2016.